LDSorg/lds-io-python/README.md

 lds-connect-python
 ==================

-Connecting with lds.org through oauth2 using Python
+Connect with lds.org through oauth2 using Python